What Happens If a Business Increases An Account Limit Beyond the Limit Previously Agreed to By the Client?

 Understanding the Collection Problems Arising From Increased Spending Limits As Provided Without Request or Approval

-Major credit card companies or even a local small business that provides credit on an account, may unwittingly create collection rights issues, such as the loss of the right to sue for unpaid balances, by increasing credit limits without a request to do so or without the express approval of the debtor.
+Major credit card companies or even a local small business that provides credit on an account, may create significant credit risk exposures, including loss of right to collect excess sums, by increasing credit limits without a request to do so or without the express approval of the debtor.

-A search on the CanLII website shows that while cases for unpaid balances on credit cards or other accounts are very commonly litigated, there are very few cases that review the issue of whether a debtor may be held legally liable for unpaid balances that arise from charges upon credit that were over and above an agreed credit limit that was increased without the request or the approval of the debtor.
+There appears as very few cases on the issue of whether a debtor may be liable for debts arising from sums extended on credit that are beyond an originally agreed credit limit where the creditor extended additional credit without the request ore approval of the debtor.
 The rarity of such cases suggests that most similar cases are likely settled without a court trial.
 With this said, the case of Bank of Montreal v.
 Gobran, 2015 CanLII 71782 provides guidance and explanation for how the law should apply to some circumstances whereas it was stated:

 15. The Small Claims Court sees many debt claims based on credit card accounts.
 I have seen challenges to unsolicited credit limit increases pleaded by defendants in other cases but I am not aware of any such case having gone to trial.
 Neither party was aware of any prior judicial decision dealing with this issue and so far as I am aware there is none.
 Nor was I referred to any legislation which might affect this issue and I am aware of none.